 The Organization received a building from the City of Ashland for purposes of carrying out their mission of providing services and resources to families of domestic violence and sexual assault.
 In the event that the Organization were to cease operations or sell the building, the Organization would be required to pay back the estimated initial investment to the City of Ashland.
 Accordingly, a loan representing the initial investment of \$50,000 is reflected in the financial statements.
 As noted above, the loan bears no interest and has no future maturity date.
-The Organization purchased a new building with the intention of selling the old building and the City of Ashland agreed that the Organization can utilize the initial investment of \$50,000 for the new building as long as operations continue.
+The Organization purchased a new building and sold the building that they received from the City of Ashland in 2020.
+The City of Ashland agreed that the Organization can utilize the initial investment of \$50,000 for the new building as long as operations continue.

-Principal amounts due on long-term debt in each of the next five years are as follows: 2020 - \$6,538; 2021 - \$6,879; 2022 - \$7,214; 2023 - \$7,565; and 2024 - \$7,913.
+Principal amounts due on long-term debt in each of the next five years are as follows: 2021 - \$9,387; 2022 - \$9,794; 2023 - \$10,219; 2024 - \$10,631; and 2025 - \$11,122.

-NOTE 8 - NET ASSETS
+NOTE 7 - NET ASSETS